skeleton jester

 "Or perhaps he's had too much mead to drink," another laughed.

 Intending to smell the jester's breath to see if it reeked of alcohol, the first actor yanked the white mask off Engelbert's face.
 The performer screamed with horror at what he saw.
-The guests turned toward the sound, and they too were terrified by the sight of the dwarf's face.
+Curious, the guests turned toward the sound, and they too were terrified by the sight of the dwarf's face.
 Several of the women, including Lady Josephina, fainted upon seeing his hideous visage.

 Rotted flesh hung down from the jester's hairless skull.
 His empty eye sockets looked like two black holes, as bottomless as the pit of hell itself.
-Cries of "leper" could be heard throughout the room, and many of the guests tried to flee from the great hall in fear of catching the dreaded disease.
+Accusations of "leper" could be heard throughout the room, and many of the guests tried to flee from the great banquet hall in fear of catching the dreaded disease.

 Anger again rose in Lord Percy's breast, but his fear of the leprous jester stilled his tongue.